Filarius/YggNetBirthdayAttack/README.md

-# Yggdrasil Networl subnet collision search Proof-of-Concept
+# Yggdrasil Network subnet collision search Proof-of-Concept

 Simple modification of SimpleYggGen miner for Proof-of-Concept about its possible to find two keys with same Subnet address.